AliceWonderMiscreations/FileResource/README.md

 resource within a web page (such as `alt` tag and possibly `caption` for an image)

-This abstract class is intended to define *most* is commonly needed for embedding a resource in a web page and *everything* that is needed for a PHP wrapper to correctly serve the file.
+This abstract class is intended to define *most* properties commonly needed for embedding a resource in a web page and *everything* that is needed for a PHP wrapper to correctly serve the file.